simgrid/simgrid/docs/source/Tutorial_DAG.rst

 .. literalinclude:: ../../examples/cpp/dag-from-json-simple/dag.json
    :language: json

-It can be imported as a vector of Activities into Simgrid using :cpp:func:`simgrid::s4u::create_DAG_from_json`.
+It can be imported as a vector of Activities into SimGrid using :cpp:func:`simgrid::s4u::create_DAG_from_json`.

 .. literalinclude:: ../../examples/cpp/dag-from-json-simple/s4u-dag-from-json-simple.cpp
    :language: cpp